 Course Fee Information:

 POST Reimbursement Plan IV: There is no tuition for POST reimbursable agencies.
 Student travel and per diem reimbursement will be via Training Reimbursement Request (TRR) for POST reimbursable agencies only.

-DISCLAIMER: Priority enrollment for this course is to law enforcement from POST Reimbursable agencies.
+DISCLAIMER: Priority enrollment for this course is to law enforcement from POST participating agencies.